budh333/Unsilencing/README.md

 - **Corpus**: this folder contains 1202 transcribed pages from the folder 6847
 - **Corpus_6848** contains all transcribed pages from folder 6848

+## Indexing!

+This is the main result of our project.
+This code collects all our BRAT annotations, extract list of terms used to describe men, women and indigenous peoples and createds and index found in that folder "qualifierbasedindex.xlsx"!

+## NER on Testaments

+In this folder one can find some code on creating a pipeline to perform NER on the testaments, and two indices created on the basis of NER.

+### NER on Testaments Improvements

+We explore feeding in corrections into our pipeline, to see if we can improve the results of the NER.

+### NER spaCy retraining

+Some code to retrain spaCy — needs more work.